-inquiry lab is the next level of inquiry practice beyond the inquiry lesson.
+Three Types of Inquiry Lab - Based initially on the work of Herron (1971), the author further suggests that inquiry labs can be broken down into three types based upon degree of sophistication and locus of control as shown in Table 3 - guided inquiry, bounded inquiry, and free inquiry.
+This table displays the shift of question/problem source and procedures as lab types become progressively more sophisticated.
+Each approach constitutes a stepwise progression of moving from modeling appropriate inquiry practice to fading from the scene.
+A guided inquiry lab is the next level of inquiry practice beyond the inquiry lesson.
 The guided inquiry lab, like the bounded inquiry lab to follow, is a transitional form of lab activity leading ultimately to the free inquiry lab approach in which students act with complete independence - even to the point of identifying the research question or problem to be solved.
 With each successive approach, the teacher provides less structure, and the students become more independent in both thought and action.

-Guided Inquiry Lab - The guided inquiry lab is characterized by a teacher-identified problem and multiple leading questions that point the way to procedures.
-A guided inquiry lab might be prefaced by a pre-lab activity or discussion.
-In guided labs, students are provided with a clear and concise student performance objective.
+Inquiry Lab Type Questions/Problem Source Procedures Guided inquiry Teacher identifies problem to be Guided by multiple teacher-identified researched questions; extensive pre-lab orientation Bounded inquiry Teacher identifies problem to be Guided by a single teacher-identified researched question, partial pre-lab orientation Free inquiry Students identify problem to be Guided by a single student-identified researched question; no pre-lab orientation performance objective.
 For instance, "Find the relationship between force and acceleration." or "Determine how the magnetic field strength varies as a function of distance from a current-carrying wire." or "Find the relationship between work and energy in this system." or "Gather empirical evidence from a pendulum to determine whether or not energy is conserved in the relationship between gravitational potential energy and kinetic energy."
 Then, as students progress through the lab, they follow a series of leading questions in order to achieve the goal of the lab.
-While the guided inquiry lab can and must be considered a transitional form between the inquiry lesson and more advance forms of inquiry, it is not sufficient as a complete transitional form.
-Again, teachers must model more advanced forms of inquiry and then fade, providing and then gradually remove scaffolding, as students become better inquirers after scientific knowledge.